Les Dennis: 2013–2014

-2014–2016: Coronation Street
+2014–2020: Coronation Street

 On 23 January 2014, it was announced that Dennis would join the long-running ITV soap opera Coronation Street, playing the part of Michael Rogers (later changed to Michael Rodwell after press release), a petty burglar.
 He began filming on 27 January 2014, and made his first appearance on TV on 24 March 2014.
 The show's producer Stuart Blackburn said: "Les is a fantastic performer and a real coup for Corrie.
 I can't wait for him to join the team".

 On 18 November 2016, Dennis's character Michael Rodwell was killed off from Coronation Street, after suffering a heart attack and being left for dead by the show's villain, Michael's love rival Pat Phelan.

-2017–present: After Coronation Street

 In April 2017, Dennis took the role of Uncle Fester in The Addams Family UK tour.

+2021–present: After Coronation Street and return to the stage

+He starred in the 2021 West End revival of the musical Hairspray as Wilbur Turnblad opposite Michael Ball.
+In the summer of 2022, he was featured in a two-night only staged concert of the musical Treason.

 In 2022, Dennis played a mind-reader in a film called Sideshow, a black comedy in the style of Stanley a Man of Variety or Peter Chelsom's Funny Bones.
 The film, also starring Anthony Head, April Pearson and Nathan Clarke, received a one-star review from Peter Bradshaw in The Guardian.

 From 4 to 15 August, Dennis was the guest host on Countdown due to Colin Murray testing positive for COVID-19.

 In October 2022, Dennis starred as Grandad in Only Fools and Horses The Musical at the Theatre Royal Haymarket, London.

 In August 2023, Dennis was confirmed to be the final celebrity contestant to participate in the twenty-first series of Strictly Come Dancing.
 He was the first celebrity to be eliminated.

+From 2023 to 2025, he was featured in the UK tours of the stage musicals 42nd Street and Ghost.
+In 2026, he's set to play Old Joe on the tenth anniversary UK tour of the Sara Bareilles musical Waitress.